 Usually, braces and other methods of aligning the bite will be tried before resorting to surgery.
 In cases of severe misalignment, facial injury, or growth problems, surgery may be the only way to correct the issue.
 Your orthodontist and oral surgeon will thoroughly evaluate your condition before presenting your treatment options.
-Having difficulty in any of the following areas may be a sign that surgery is necessary:
+Orthognathic surgery may be right for you if you are having difficulty in any of the following areas:

-- Chronic pain around to jaw or TMJ
+- Chronic pain around to jaw or a TMJ disorder

 - Protruding or receding jawline